Adele Bloch-Bauer: Legacy

 Bloch-Bauer was the subject of the 2009 children's book Adorable Adele by Peter Stephan Jungk.

 In 2016, the city of Vienna named a street, Bloch-Bauer Promenade, after her and her husband.

 In popular culture

 The 2015 documentary film Adele's Wish recounts the Maria Altmann legal battle to recover five Gustav Klimt paintings stolen by the Nazis in 1938.

 The 2015 film Woman in Gold is also about Maria Altmann's case.
-Adele Bloch-Bauer is shown in flashbacks.
+Adele Bloch-Bauer is shown in flashbacks, portrayed by Antje Traue.

 In the German-Italian children's series Mia and Me (2012), the teenager Mia is transported into a world of elves.
 The king and queen of the elves wear dresses that very closely resemble Adele's in the Woman in Gold painting.

 First-hand anecdotes of Adele by her niece Maria Altmann appear throughout 2012's The Accidental Caregiver, a memoir written by her millennial caregiver, about Altmann's upbringing in Vienna.